 That “clarity,” today, is gone.
 It has been replaced by ambiguity.
 The certainty that technology and science would improve the human condition is mocked by the proliferation of nuclear weapons, by massive hunger in the Third World, and by poverty in the First World.
 The fervent belief that liberty would triumph over tyranny is belied by the growing centralization of states everywhere and by the disempowerment of people by bureaucracies, police forces, and sophisticated surveillance techniques–in our “democracies” no less than in visibly authoritarian countries.
 The hope that we would form “one world,” a vast community of disparate ethnic groups that would share their resources to improve life everywhere, has been shattered by a rising tide of nationalism, racism, and an unfeeling parochialism that fosters indifference to the plight of millions.

 We believe that our values are worse than those held by people of only two or three generations ago.
-The present generation seems more self-centred, privatized, and mean-spirited by comparison with earlier ones.
+The present generation seems more self-centered, privatized, and mean-spirited by comparison with earlier ones.
 It lacks the support systems provided by the extended family, community, and a commitment to mutual aid.
 The encounter of the individual with society seems to occur through cold bureaucratic agencies rather than warm, caring people.

 This lack of social identity and meaning is all the more stark in the face of the mounting problems that confront us.
 War is a chronic condition of our time; economic uncertainty, an all-pervasive presence; human solidarity, a vaporous myth.
 Not least of the problems we encounter are nightmares of an ecological apocalypse–a catastrophic breakdown of the systems that maintain the stability of the planet.
 We live under the constant threat that the world of life will be irrevocably undermined by a society gone mad in its need to grow–replacing the organic by the inorganic, soil by concrete, forest by barren earth, and the diversity of life-forms by simplified ecosystems; in short, a turning back of the evolutionary clock to an earlier, more inorganic, mineralized world that was incapable of supporting complex life-forms of any kind, including the human species.